-The district's enrollment declined in the 2020-2021 school year.
-However, measures were taken when compiling the 2020-2021 budget to better project enrollment to prevent revenue deficits.
-The district's enrollment is currently slightly below the budgeted enrollment.
+The district's enrollment declined in the 2021-2022 school year.
 Although our district does not receive state aid directly, reductions in aid to the sending districts impacts our budgetary planning, particularly in light of declining enrollment.
-Certified tuition rates are beginning to increase but are still below the actual tuition rates charged in 2020-2021 budget.
+Certified tuition rates are beginning to increase but are still below the actual tuition rates charged in 2021-2022 budget due to the increase fund balance position.
 We continue to closely monitor actual enrollment numbers and make modifications to spending as needed.
-Due to the 2019-2020 revenue surplus and increased enrollment, the district's fund balance position has increased which will impact the budgeting strategies for the 2021-2022 budget.
+Declining enrollment and the district's fund balance position will reflect the budgeting strategies for the 2023-2024 budget.